canopas/animated_reorderable_list/README.md

 ```

 ### AnimatedReorderableListView
-A `ListView` that enables users to interactively reorder items through dragging, with animated insertion and removal of items.
+A `AnimatedListView` with built-in support for drag-and-drop functionality.

 ```dart
  AnimatedReorderableListView(